AMIS-Services/sig-web-security/angular/EXERCISE.md

 ### Step 3: obtaining and storing the JWT

 Start the client application if you haven't done so already.
 Try logging in with user `admin`.
-If the login fails, it will show the message "Aanmelden mislukt!", otherwise it will just close the login modal.
+Are you logged in?
 Check the Network for requests.
-It may not record until you opened this screen - if not try logging in again (correctly).
+It may not record until you opened this screen - if not try logging in again.
 Do you see a `200 Ok` response on the authenticate resource?
 You can check the rest of the response under Headers and Preview.
 Do you see the JWT?

-File `/core/auth/auth-jwt.service.ts` holds the AuthServerProvider class, which does the authenticate request to the backend on line 23.
+File `/core/auth/auth-jwt.service.ts` holds the AuthServerProvider class, which does the authenticate request to the backend.
 If the request is successful, the authenticateSuccess function is called.
-Currently this function is empty; nothing is done with the returned JWT.
+Currently this function is empty; nothing is done with the returned JWT!
 Implement this function to extract the JWT from the return message.
-We want to store the JWT to use this in later requests.
+Just retrieving the JWT is not enough, you need to store it to use it in later requests.
 Send the JWT to the storeAuthenticationToken function.
-Implement this function to store the token in either sessionStorage or localStorage (or both).
-Note that the session and local Storage services are already imported.
+Implement this function to store the token in sessionStorage or localStorage.
+Note that the Angular services for these Stores are already imported.
+Do you know the difference between these Stores?
+The sessionStorage is cleared upon closing the browser tab, while the localStorage is kept even when the browser is closed.

 #### Bonus: logging out